Strictly transversal slices to conjugacy classes in algebraic groups: Transversal slices to conjugacy classes in algebraic groups

-The Weyl group element $s$ naturally acts on $\h_{\mathbb{R}}$ as an orthogonal transformation with respect to the scalar product induced by the Killing form of $\g$.
+The Weyl group element $s$ naturally acts on $\h_{\mathbb{R}}$ as an orthogonal transformation with respect to the scalar product induced by the canonical bilinear form on $\g$.
 Now we recall some results of \cite{Car}, Sect.
 10.4 on the spectral decomposition for the action of $s$ on $\h_{\mathbb{R}}$.

 Let $f_1,\ldots,f_{l'}$ be the vectors of unit length in the directions of $\gamma_1, \ldots \gamma_{l'}$, and $\widehat{f}_1,\ldots,\widehat{f}_{l'}$ the basis of $\h_{\mathbb{R}}'$ dual to $f_1,\ldots,f_{l'}$.
 Let $M$ be the $l'\times l'$ symmetric matrix with real entries $M_{ij}=(f_i,f_j)$. $I-M$ is also a symmetric real matrix, and hence it is diagonalizable and has real eigenvalues.